-Acknowledgement of Receipt and Review
+Acknowledgement of Receipt ar nd Review

-I, , acknowledge that I received and read First 5 OC's Workplace Violence Prevention Plan ("WVPP"), and understand that it is my responsibility to comply with its terms, as well as any future updates or revisions to the WVPP.
-If I have any questions about this WVPP, I will contact my manager or Human Resources.
+Violence Prevention Plan ("WVPF with its terms, as well as any futur edge that I received and read First 5 OC's Wo ""), and understand that it is my responsibility be updates or revisions to the WVPP.
+If I have contact my manager or Human Resources. to comply

 Signature

 Printed Name

 Date